Home > Analyses > Financial Services > Erie Indemnity Company

 Financial Performance & Fundamental Metrics

-This section analyzes Erie Indemnity Company’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health and shareholder value.
+I analyze Erie Indemnity Company’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.

 Income Statement

-The table below presents Erie Indemnity Company’s key income statement figures for the fiscal years 2020 through 2024 in USD.
+Below is Erie Indemnity Company’s income statement summary for fiscal years 2021 through 2025, highlighting key financial metrics in USD.

 income statement